How To: Fish for bass using the flicker shad bait

 Learn from Captain Mark the Shark, an expert in charter fishing, how to string a roller-guided fishing pole.
 When stringing a roller-guided fishing pole, make sure that the line goes through the middle of both rollers.
 Discover why spinning rods have more guides than a roller with help from this professional fishing trainer.

-How To: Rig a garfish for fishing swimming bait
+How To: Tie a slim beauty shock leader knot for fishing

-How To: Tie the slim beauty knot for fishing
+How To: Tie the Yarn Strike Indicator for fly fishing

 How To: Cast a Spinning Rod Backhanded